 “Creation of a Hometown Forest” that Harmonizes with Local Scenery

-We have carried out the “Creation of a Hometown Forest” projects at our steelworks and factories in Japan under the guidance of Dr. Akira Miyawaki, director of the Japanese Center for International Studies in Ecology (professor emeritus at Yokohama National University), with the aim of harmonious coexistence between nature and humans.
+We have carried out the “Creation of a Hometown Forest” projects at our steelworks and factories in Japan under the guidance of the late Dr. Akira Miyawaki, director of the Japanese Center for International Studies in Ecology (professor emeritus at Yokohama National University), with the aim of harmonious coexistence between nature and humans.
 This project seeks to research the natural vegetation inherent to a certain area, carefully select suitable trees, grow their saplings in pots, and have them planted in developed grounds by both local residents and our employees.
 This was the first project by a private company in Japan to create a forest that harmonizes with the local scene and is based on an ecological approach.
 This is one way we try to raise the awareness of our employees regarding the environment.

 ▶ View a video on Nippon Steel’s Creation of a Hometown Forest

 “Creation of a Hometown Forest”that harmonizes with local scenery